Flow Matching with Uncertainty Quantification and Guidance

 where $U_t(\mathbf{x}_t, \mathbf{x}_1) := \hat{u}_t(\mathbf{x}_t)^2 - u_t(\mathbf{x}_t \mid \mathbf{x}_1)^2$ is a correction term between the unconditional velocity estimate, $\hat{u}_t(\mathbf{x})$, and the conditional velocity.
 In practice, we define the estimated target velocity $\hat{u}_t(\mathbf{x})$ using the reweighted mini-batch estimator:

 We detail the approximation from $\mathcal{L}_{\mathrm{UFM}}(\theta)$ to $\mathcal{L}_{\mathrm{CUFM}}(\theta)$ and analyze $U_t(\mathbf{x}_t,\mathbf{x}_1)$ in Appendix~\ref{app:loss_deriv}.

-\textbf{Remark.} UA-Flow can be fine-tuned from a pre-trained flow matching model, without requiring training from scratch.
-In practice, we find that initializing from a pre-trained model is beneficial for preserving generation quality while learning uncertainty.
-Moreover, we adopt the $\beta$-NLL loss~\cite{Seitzer22Betanll} rather than the standard Gaussian NLL, which scales each sample loss by $\mathrm{sg}\!\left[(\sigma_t^\theta(\mathbf{x}_t))^{2\beta}\right]$ with $\beta \in [0,1]$ because it produces better mean estimates.
+\textbf{Remark.} UA-Flow can be fine-tuned from a pre-trained flow matching model, which we find beneficial for preserving generation quality while learning uncertainty.
+We further adopt the $\beta$-NLL loss~\citep{Seitzer22Betanll} with $\mathrm{sg}\!\left[(\sigma_t^\theta(\mathbf{x}_t))^{2\beta}\right]$ scaling ($\beta\!\in\![0,1]$) over standard Gaussian NLL for better mean estimates.